tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

     ## $sysargslist
     ## [1] ".SPRproject/SYSargsList.yml"

-Also, the `length` function will return how many steps this workflow contains, and in this case, it is empty, as follow:
+Also, the `length` function will return how many steps a workflow contains.
+Since not steps have been added yet it returns zero.

 ``` r
 length(sal)